 (Photo by Chris Cheng)

-Head outside and hug a tree today!
-It is Arbor Day after all, so what better day to be a tree hugger?
-And since hugging people is frowned upon in these days of social distancing, trees are a perfect substitute.
+Head outside and hug a tree!
 The trees in your yard and neighborhood deserve a good squeeze, because they help us in ways big and small.

 We know, of course, that they give us oxygen and make the air we breathe cleaner.
 They also serve as vital habitat for all kinds of wildlife.
 But trees benefit us in some unexpected ways as well.
 In fact, trees can increase property values and even reduce crime, the Arbor Day Foundation reports.

-In celebration of Arbor Day, here are five things you probably didn't know about trees.
+Here are five more things you probably didn't know about trees.

 Earth is home to 3 trillion trees